rsta2/circle-docs/docs/basic-system-services/interrupts.rst

 .. important::

-	The FIQ is currently not supported on the Raspberry Pi 5.
+	The FIQ is currently not supported on the Raspberry Pi 5 by Circle.

 CInterruptSystem
 ^^^^^^^^^^^^^^^^

 The class ``CInterruptSystem`` is the provider of hardware-interrupt support in Circle.
-Hardware-interrupt support is not mandatory in an application, but if it is used, there is exactly one instance of this class in the system.
+Hardware-interrupt support is now mandatory in every application and an instance of this class is created in the system initialization.
+For compatibility it is still possible, to create a second instance of this class.
+A call to a method of the second instance will be automatically routed to the first instance.

 .. code-block:: c++